Mambouna/pgturbo/doc/builtins.rst

         This means that if you scheduled ``set_gem_color`` with ``"red"`` and ``"blue"`` for separate delays before, both will be unscheduled.

+        Calling with ``absolute=True`` will unschedule those callbacks that had been scheduled to be unaffected by timescale before.

         :param callback: A callable (usually a function you wrote).
+        :param absolute: Boolean of whether to unschedule the callbacks in the absolute time event queue or the other one.
+Default is ``False``.

 Note that the Pygame Turbo clock only holds weak references to each callback you give it.
 It will not fire scheduled events if the objects and methods are